Trikke76/Zabbix-Book/docs/installation/installing-zabbix.md

 As i told you PostgreSQL works a bit different then MySQL or MariaDB and this applies aswell to how we manage access permissions.
 Postgres works with a file with the name pg_hba.conf where we have to tell who can access our database from where and what encryption is used for the password.
 So let's edit this file to allow our frontend and zabbix server to access the database.

-???+ note
-    Client authentication is configured by a configuration file with the name ```pg_hba.conf```.
+??? note "Client authentication is configured by a configuration file with the name ```pg_hba.conf```.
 HBA here stands for host based authentication.
-For more information feel free to check the [PostgreSQL documentation](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html).
+For more information feel free to check the [PostgreSQL documentation](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html)."

 Add the following lines, the order here is important.